Installing Python Packages¶

 If you use conda or mamba you may at some point be asked to run conda init or mamba init.
 These commands will edit your .bashrc file which gets run every time you log in.
 These additional lines will make permanent changes to your environment that could have unintended effects on your use of the system.
 This can cause issues, including slowing down your logins and affecting any software builds you try to do.

 The best thing to do is to never run these commands, or if you have, to remove the lines that they have added to your .bashrc file.
-Instead of running conda activate or mamba activate, you can use the source activate command.
+Instead load the miniforge module before running conda activate or mamba activate, or you can use the source activate command.

 You only need to run this line once.
 It will edit a configuration file for conda (.condarc).
 You will still be able to run mamba activate or conda activate.